-Whether it was watching as Rodrigo was carried through the city, or putting on the crown for the first time, Irons was great.Now I mainly know Jeremy Irons as the voice of Scar from The Lion King, but glancing at his IMDB profile I am also reminded of his role in The Man In the Iron Mask.
+Whether it was watching as Rodrigo was carried through the city, or putting on the crown for the first time, Irons was great.Now I mainly know Jeremy Irons as the voice of Scar from The Lion King, but glancing at his IMDB profile I am also reminded of his role in

 Other than that, he's a rather new face to me.
 Needless to say, his uncanny resemblance to Hank Azaria - both in looks and in the accent Azaria used in Night at the Museum 2 - kind of freaked me out at times.

 And after one showing, I absolutely love newcomer Francois Arnaud as the dark cleric of a son, Cesare.
 His love of the Borgia family, and the fact that he will do anything to protect it, should provide for great stories throughout the series.
 The fact that he does not want to be a cleric will no doubt create more tension between him and his father, as well as him and his brother Juan as things move forward.